Reading at Pallister Park Primary School

 Phonics at Pallister Park Primary School

-We use the systematic Read Write Inc phonics program for our early reading teaching.
+We use the systematic Read Write Inc (RWI) phonics program for our early reading teaching.
 Sessions run daily in groups where children are taught to recognise sounds, read decodable green words, red tricky words and alien words.
 They then practise spelling these words and writing them down.
-Children are taught to apply their phonics skills and improve fluency through the correctly matched Read write inc story books used during these sessions in school.
+Children are taught to apply their phonics skills and improve fluency through correctly matched Read write inc story books used during these sessions in school.

 Children’s progress in phonics is closely tracked and children are regularly assessed and regrouped as appropriate.
 Reading leaders track progress and identify children who require 1:1 intervention which is then implemented in order for children to catch up.
+Reading leaders take part in remote progress meetings with official RWI trainers in order to best meet our children’s emerging needs.

 EYFS/KS1 Home Reading Books